Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 Moreover, you have to perform the ECU relearn procedure for an electronic throttle body after cleaning.
 I have explained this in my guide on the P1516 code I linked above.

-The ECU finds a correlation between the readings of the accelerator pedal sensor, throttle position sensor, and mass airflow sensor to determine if the throttle valve is opened to a calculated position or not.
+The computer compares the readings from the accelerator pedal sensor and the throttle position sensor.
+It also looks at the mass airflow sensor.
+This helps it figure out if the throttle valve is opened to the calculated position or not.

 The following Youtube video will help you understand the working of throttle position sensors: